mockoon/mockoon.com/content/docs/latest/response-configuration/file-serving.md

 ![tick the 404 fallback checkbox{1066x231}](docs-img:enable-404-fallback.png)

 This option will also fall back to use the content present in the body editor.

+## Serving a range of bytes from a file

+Mockoon supports the `Range` header for files that are not parsed by the templating engine or when the templating is disabled on the response (see [above](#file-content-templating)).

+To use this feature, you must provide a `Range` header in your request.
+The header value must be in the form `bytes=start-end` where `start` and `end` are the byte positions of the file you want to return.
+For example, `bytes=0-100` will return the first 100 bytes of the file.

+The server will answer with a `206 Partial Content` status code and the `Content-Range` header containing the range of bytes returned.
+If the range is invalid, the server will answer with a `416 Range Not Satisfiable` status code.